Yanet Garcia Puts Her Pert Posterior On Display In Skimpy, Purple Bikini & Fedora

 "You're so perfect," appraised a fourth follower.

 Garcia was photographed from behind as she leaned toward a wall with one of her hands resting upon it and her legs parted slightly.
-Although the front of her body was turned away from the camera, her face was partially visible on the frame as she had turned her head back to her right.
+Although the front of her body was turned away from the camera, her face was partially visible as she turned her head to the right.

 Her straight, golden-brown locks flowed out from under the brim of her hat and blanketed her upper back.
-Along the way, they masked most of her right eye while her luscious lips were similarly obscured by her shoulder.
+Along the way, they masked most of her right eye, while her luscious lips were similarly obscured by her shoulder.

-Garcia was wearing a purple two-piece that was emblazoned with a litany of small, white dogs.
-Her top encircled her upper half while appearing to allow for a slight showing of underboob just below her right arm.
+Garcia was wearing a purple two-piece which was covered in a pattern of small, white dogs.
+Her top encircled her upper half while allowing for a slight showing of underboob just below her right arm.

-Further down the frame, her matching thong bottoms could be seen as they failed spectacularly in covering her cheeky assets.
-Their incredible curvature was pleasingly accentuated by the way in which she elevated her right leg.
+Further down the frame, her matching thong bottoms could be seen, and they failed spectacularly in covering her cheeky assets.
+She accentuated her round derriere by lifting her right leg.
 The move also served to put a spotlight on her sculpted thighs.

 In an earlier update, Garcia showcased her bombshell body to a similar effect in a sheer black dress.
-It was a post that went on to amass well over a half-million double-taps.
+It was a post that went on to amass well over half a million double-taps.

-Note: Editor's note: The referenced IG post has been deleted.